We’ve been lucky enough to visit Rome numerous times, and every time we visit we find more things to do in the eternal city.

 It is particularly remarkable for its enormous dome like ceiling, famous for having a hole known as the oculus at it’s apex, through which the building is lit.

 To this day, this still holds the record as the largest unreinforced concrete dome in existence, which should give you an idea of how good the Romans were at building things.

 When I visited, for some reason, Led Zeppelin’s song Stairway to Heaven was playing through a tiny speaker under a statue of the Virgin Mary, a memory that has always stayed with me.
-The Pantheon is free to visit.

 7. Trevi Fountain and Spanish Steps